Darksearch/Torfka/README.md

 # Torfka
 Torfka allows you to scrape the Dark Web using Tor, then publish to a Kafka thread.

+*Requires Python >=2.7.10:*
+#####TO DO

+- Test on python 2.7.6-.9
+- Update Python version of Docker container.

 ##Dependencies
 - Apache Zookeeper